MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/overview.md

 ---
 # Microsoft Graph PowerShell overview

 The Microsoft Graph PowerShell SDK acts as an API wrapper for the Microsoft Graph APIs, exposing the entire API set for use in PowerShell.
-It contains a set of cmdlets that helps you manage identities at scale from automating tasks to managing users in bulk using Azure Active Directory (Azure AD).
+It contains a set of cmdlets that helps you manage identities at scale from automating tasks, to managing users in bulk using Azure Active Directory (Azure AD).
 It will help administer every Azure AD feature that has an API in Microsoft Graph.

 The Microsoft Graph PowerShell SDK is the replacement for the Azure AD PowerShell module and is recommended for interacting with Azure AD.